 Would I repurchase?
 Probably not, since I have another favorite cleansing balm that is slightly more affordable ounce for ounce.

 Good Molecules Niacinamide Brightening Toner (gifted) is an alcohol-free toner formulated with ingredients that work to brighten the skin and reduce the look of dullness, uneven skin tone, and pores.
 This toner is slightly thicker than a typical watery toner, thanks to the effective active ingredients in the formula.

 This is one of my favorite products from Good Molecules.
 It has been my go-to toner every night.
-I think it would be very helpful for those who experience post-acne scarring, redness, and hyperpigmentation.
+I think it would be beneficial for those who experience post-acne scarring, redness, and hyperpigmentation.

-Good Molecules Hyaluronic Acid Serum (gifted) is a light-weight serum formulated with sodium hyaluronate (the salt form of hyaluronic acid), glycerin and vitamin E. It helps to replenish your skin’s moisture and provide hydration that lasts while making your skin look smoother and plumper.
+Good Molecules Hyaluronic Acid Serum (gifted) is a lightweight serum formulated with sodium hyaluronate (the salt form of hyaluronic acid), glycerin, and vitamin E. It helps replenish your skin’s moisture and provides hydration that lasts while making your skin look smoother and plumper.

 This fragrance-free Good Molecules’ version 1.1 serum is formulated at a pH of 5.59.
 It contains three different types of hyaluronic acid that have different molecular weights.
 This allows the serum to work on multiple layers of your skin for enhanced hydration.

 Since it is so lightweight, I like to add a few drops of this serum to other Good Molecules serums to amp up the hydration factor.
-It should be applied before heavier serums, oils, creams and moisturizers.
+You should apply it before heavier serums, oils, creams, and moisturizers.
 It’s non-comedogenic and good for all skin types.